Applications for community grants now open

-Community groups in the Ashburton District are being encouraged to think about projects that could qualify for a Council grant when funding applications are called for at the start of February.
+Community groups in the Ashburton District are being encouraged to think about projects that could qualify for funding as the first round of community grants and funding opens for applications.

 Council grants about $300,000 annually, and last year’s recipients included a rugby club renovating its bathroom facilities, a women’s group teaching kids how to cook and a rural school pool in desperate need of repair.